Integrated Homelessness and Addictions Response Centre

 Shelter placement and warming sites

-Call 2-1-1 or 905-376-9562 for Transition House coordinated entry.
+Call 2-1-1 or Transition House coordinated entry for placement and transportation when beds are full.

 Overdose response and essential health supplies